MNylif/auto-conduwuit/README.md

 5. Sets up Conduwuit with Docker
 6. Configures SSL certificates
 7. Creates admin account
+8. Installs and configures Coturn TURN server for voice/video calls

 ## Requirements

 - A VPS or server running Ubuntu/Debian
 - A domain name pointing to your server
 - Root/sudo access
-- Port 80 and 443 available
+- Port 80 and 443 available for HTTPS
+- Ports 3478 (TURN) and 49152-49252 (RTP) available for voice/video calls

 ## Interactive Prompts